Our chance to free Kris Maharaj

 As terrible as these judicial failings are, the most shocking fact is that the real culprits were known to the police all along.
 The victims, far from being the clean-cut businessmen they were portrayed as in court, were actually deep in the Miami drug smuggling trade and had been laundering money for Pablo Escobar.

 Our investigation has uncovered more evidence of Kris’s innocence, and this Autumn we have the chance to present that evidence in court and finally overturn this injustice.
-But to do that, we need your help.
-We need help covering some of the costs of Kris’s defence.

 Our latest investigation has uncovered further evidence of Kris’s innocence, including: